01937 833 006

 Or click here to use our online contact form.

 Stone Soup is a day-long interactive drama session for Key Stage 2 groups based on a Traditional Tale.
+(This day needs to be booked 6 weeks in advance)

 The workshop engages children with ideas surrounding the P4C (Philosophy for Children) agenda and encourages children to question what kind of role they play in society and in their community.
 What kind of values are important and what responsibilities do we have as a member of a group?